ryan-neubs/CRUD-TaskManager/Backend/README.md

 1). ./env/Scripts/activate</br>
 2). python server.py</br>

-Do leave the virtual envrionment, simply type 'deactivate' </br>
+To leave the virtual envrionment, simply type 'deactivate' </br>

 NOTE: Be sure to run in a virtual environment when running locally